fasferraz/NWu-Non3GPP-5GC/README.md

 # Updated Version:

-- Support for Netowrk Namespaces for User Plane Traffic (option -n) for SWU or NWU mode;
+- Support for Network Namespaces for User Plane Traffic (option -n) for SWU or NWU mode;
 - TCP Process moved to a specific signalling network namespace to avoid possible IP overlapping between NAS_IP_ADDRESS or INTERNAL_IP4_ADDRESS and any local interface;
 - Synch Failure in EAP-AKA' authentication (was already supported for 5G-AKA);